xpack/web-jekyll/pages/xbb/prerequisites.md

 `npm` is shipped with Node.js, and is required to install `xpm`.

-For details on installing Node.js, please see the [xPack prerequisites]({{ site.baseurl }}/install/) page.
+For full details on installing Node.js, please see the [xPack prerequisites]({{ site.baseurl }}/install/) page.

 {% include warning.html content="Be sure you **do not** install npm